 The “OP” part of the name stands for the operation code (“opcode”) that is used for this specific mechanism.
 An operation code is a basic command in a computer language that does a specific, predetermined thing.
 Bitcoin Core has approximately 200 of these opcodes.
 In the case of OP_VAULT, when a user wants to store their bitcoin in a digital vault, their wallet initiates this specific command to create one.
 In addition, an OP_UNVAULT code is also introduced with this proposal, which allows the user to withdraw all funds from the vault and close it.

 Since 2016, many proposals for vaults have been considered for Bitcoin, but there were always tradeoffs that made them unappealing.
 So far OP_VAULT has been very well received by the development community, with several suggestions to further improve upon it.
-We expect a high chance that it will go live in the future in some form.

-How Will Vaults Work in Bitcoin?
+How Could Vaults Work in Bitcoin?

 Below we will explain what using a vault may look like for a regular bitcoin user.
-For a more in-depth understanding of the technical workings of a vault, the OP_VAULT BIP has extensive documentation.
+For a more in-depth understanding of the technical workings of a vault, the OP_VAULT whitepaper has extensive documentation.

 Bitcoin Vault Setup Experience